Transition to Wales High School

-Hello and a very warm welcome to Year 7!
-My name is Richard Harrison and I am delighted to say that I am Head of Year 7 at Wales High School.
-I have a wealth of experience in pastoral care, as well as being a full time History teacher and I am really looking forward to supporting you and your child at such a crucial stage of their school career.
+Hello and a very warm welcome to Wales High School!
+My name is Marissa Unwin and I am the current Head Of Year 7 and Transition Lead at Wales High School.
+I have vast experience in pastoral care, as well as being a full time computer studies teacher and I am really looking forward to supporting you and your child at such a crucial stage of their school career.

 The transition to secondary school is an extremely important time for students, both in terms of academic achievement as well as building the “whole” person.
 Therefore, I am pleased to say that the Year 7 Pastoral Team are on hand to support your child at every step of the way, to ensure that they settle in to high school life as smoothly and easily as possible.

-I value the importance of establishing a routine during the first weeks of term and have high expectations of every student.
+The importance of establishing a routine during the first weeks of term is key and have high expectations of every student.
 I would like to emphasise that punctuality and attendance play a very real part in academic success.
 Similarly, wearing the correct uniform quickly establishes the year group identity and sense of cohesion.
 Also, in addition to having an excellent attitude to learning in their lessons, all students are encouraged to join in the wide range of clubs and activities that we are lucky enough to offer here at Wales High School.